trueos/pcbsd/src-qt5/docs/controlpanel.rst

 Firewall Manager
 ================

-PC-BSD® uses the `IPFW firewall <http://www.freebsd.org/cgi/man.cgi?query=ipfw>`_ to protect your system.
+TrueOS® uses the `IPFW firewall <http://www.freebsd.org/cgi/man.cgi?query=ipfw>`_ to protect your system.
 By default, the firewall is configured to allow all outgoing connections, but to deny all incoming connection requests.
 The default rulebase is located in :file:`/etc/ipfw.rules`.
 Use the Firewall Manager GUI utility to view and modify the existing firewall rules.